 Program Goal 1:

-To recruit highly qualified students who demonstrate the ability to successfully enter dietetic internships and/or graduate programs enhanced by nutrition or food expertise.
+To recruit highly qualified graduates who demonstrate the ability to successfully enter dietetic internships and/or graduate programs enhanced by nutrition or food expertise.

 Program Objectives Related to Program Goal 1:

-1. 80% of students admitted to the program will complete the program/degree requirements within three years, which is 150% of the two-year program length.
+1. At least 80% of program students complete program/degree requirements within three years (150% of the program length).

-2. 70% of students will apply to supervised practice programs within 12 months of graudation.
+2. 70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-3. 70% of those students who apply to supervised practice programs wil be admitted within 12 months of graduation.
+3. 70% of program graduates who apply are admitted to a supervised practice program within 12 months of graduation.